19hours/sg-statutes/Acts/Poisons Act.md

 (h) the period for which any books required to be kept for the purposes of this Act are to be preserved;

-(i) requiring persons in control of the manufacture of pharmaceutical preparations containing poisons to be registered pharmacists or persons possessing the prescribed qualification in chemistry;
+(i) requiring persons in control of the manufacture of pharmaceutical preparations containing poisons to be pharmacists or persons possessing the prescribed qualification in chemistry;

+[48/2007 wef 01/09/2008]

 (j) prescribing the coverings, stoppers and fastenings of and the marks to be placed or made on, or on the coverings of, or on the labels affixed to, any vessel, bottle, case, package, box or other receptacle or container whatsoever in which any poison is kept, stored, sold or in any way dealt with;